 sustainable use, protect their environment and improve the condition of aquatic ecosystems.
 There are defined under two schemes: the selection and regulation of the priority

 substances of European Union wide concern and the selection by Member States of river basin specific pollutants of national or local concern for control at the

-The determination of these standards follows a specific methodology that has been developed at European level: Technical Guidance for Deriving Environmental Quality Standards (EC 2011).
+relevant level.
+The determination of these standards follows a specific methodology that has been developed at European level: the Technical Guidance for Deriving Environmental Quality Standards.

-Further, an early warning risk for the organisms of specific aquatic ecosystems can be identify by comparing the derived QSs with relevant and reliable monitoring data especially for emerging contaminants.
+Further, early warning signals or risk management failures can be identify by comparing the derived quality targets with reliable and representative monitoring datasets.